phazelift/strings.js/README.md

 _________________
 ##types.js

 > The full library (1.8kb) is included in strings.js.
-Check my phazelift repository for general info and API.
+Check https://github.com/phazelift/types.js for general info and API.

 __________